jaythad13/Mathematikezettelkasten/Differential Equations --- math-82/notes/Second order linear homogenous constant-coefficient differential equations.md

 $$
 But since $\lambda = - b/2$, this is just $v' = 1$ and thus, $v = x$.
 Thus, $e^{ \lambda x }$ and $x e^{  \lambda x }$ form two linearly independent solutions that span the space of solutions.

-Note that this result has a [[Differential Equations --- math-82/notes/Oscillating physical systems#Damping|physical interpretation in terms of damping]]
+Note that this result has a [[Differential equations --- math-82/notes/Oscillating physical systems#Damping|physical interpretation in terms of damping]]

 ##### _lemma:_ the solution space of $ay'' + by' + cy = 0$ has dimension $2$